Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 Visuals, Style, and Atmosphere

-Visually, Nightholme has drawn widespread attention for its cel-shaded art style and moody, painterly presentation.
-The city’s decaying architecture and flickering neon lend a grim, urban-fantasy tone reminiscent of Shadowman and The Darkness.
+In terms of visual appeal, Nightholme has already won praise for its cel-shaded art and moody, painterly presentation.
+The run-down buildings and flashing neon lights of the city give it a dark, urban-fantasy feel in the vein of Shadowman and The Darkness.

 As one viewer noted,